How to Apply for a Residence Permit in Germany in 2026: A Complete Guide by VisaFlow

 👉 Need help with your German Residence Permit?
 Sign up on VisaFlow today and let our experts guide you every step of the way.

-1. How long does it take to get a residence permit in Germany?
+How long does it take to get a residence permit in Germany?

 Once you have attended your appointment at the Ausländerbehörde, it typically takes 4 to 8 weeks for your plastic electronic residence permit (eAT) to be printed and ready for collection.
 However, securing the initial appointment can take several weeks or months depending on the city.
+It is important to apply well in advance of your visa or current permit expiry.